tabarra/txAdmin/dev_notes.md

 FIXME: when doing the update announcement, don't forget to mention that the permission names changed

 > Soon™
+- [ ] adapt all modal actions to offline players
+- [ ] check why scheduled restarts are not kicking players
 - [ ] adapt kick messages to use some basic HTML for formatting
 - [ ] change Server Log page to use the new modal
 - [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones